jonthorell/RetroLoversUnited/README.md

 NOTE: timeline in Agileproject.
 Made an initial mistake there so had start over from scratch.
 The dates are therefor not necessarily completely accurate

+# Bugs

+1. Navbar did not list categories for all pages at first.
+Solved with a mixin to the class-based views
+2. Navbar catgories did not work from error pages
+3. Problem finding a way of getting the group for the current user

 # User classes

 Every user belongs to one or more classes of user.